citesmikecode/citesmike-code/README.md

 ### Current Reports

-## New report 2003-2024
+## New report 2003-2025

-This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2024.
-The findings of the analysis reported in 2025, COP20 Doc.
+This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2025.
+The findings of the analysis reported in 2026, SC81 Doc.
 76.4 (page 14). <a href="https://cites.org/sites/default/files/documents/E-CoP20-076-04.pdf"> Click here to view the doucument.</a>

 ### Previous Reports
+The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2024</i>, released by the CITES Secretariat in August 2025. <a href="https://cites.org/sites/default/files/documents/E-CoP20-076-04.pdf"> Click here to see the report.</a>

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2023</i>, released by the CITES Secretariat in December 2024. <a href="https://cites.org/sites/default/files/documents/E-SC78-65-01.pdf"> Click here to see the report.</a>

 The Bayesian GLMM (unweighted) approach is used to report PIKE trends in the previous MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2022</i>, released by the CITES Secretariat in September 2023. <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01-R2_0.pdf"> Click here to see the report.</a>